 JOIN a book group like the OG Instructors Book Discussion FB group to stay current and discuss with other like-minded educators or read, “The Essential Reading List for Orton-Gillingham teachers and tutors”.

 ATTEND “Building Readers For Life“.
-This is the FIRST Literacy Nest online conference and I couldn’t be more excited to share it with you.
-This online conference features twelve presenters during August 5-9, 2019.
-You don’t have to present that week to attend.
-All those who sign up have SIX WEEK ACCESS to all video presentations and conference handouts.
+This is the SECOND Literacy Nest online conference and I couldn’t be more excited to share it with you.
+This online conference features 18 presenters beginning on August 3, 2020.
+All those who sign up have 3 months of access to all prerecorded video presentations and conference handouts.

 What will you learn about in Building Readers For Life?